booncol/pyvoxelspace/README.md

 - Recreates the Voxel Space rendering technique in Python.
 - Utilizes PyGame for rendering the game.
-- Speeds up per-pixel calculations using Numba JIT.
+- Per-pixel calculations using Numba JIT.
-- Simple and nostalgic gameplay inspired by early 3D games.

 ## Installation